joshaw66/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map can be used to return arrays with transformed and altered data, .forEach cannot, and will be confined to return only that original array.

 2. What is the difference between a function and a method?

+A method is just a function that is inside an object or function itself.

 3. What is closure?

+A closure is the combination of a function bundled together with references to its surrounding state.

 4. Describe the four rules of the 'this' keyword.

+Window binding: "this" value is only shown in the console object.

+Implicit binding: when a dot preceding calls a function, it refers to the "this" that is before the dot.

+New binding: "this" when referencing a constructor function, and its specific instance.

+Explicit binding: Whenever "call" or "apply" are used, "this" is explicitly defined.

 5. Why do we need super() in an extended class?

+Because it is a very efficient way to call functions that may be on, or in a parent object.

 ## Project Set up